Bank Runs With and Without Bank Failure: Consequences of Runs for Lending and Real Activity

-\Cref{fig:city_level_dynamics} presents the impulse responses of city-level deposits (panel a) and loans (panel b) to innovations in the city-level rate of runs on weak, intermediate, and strong banks.
-Runs tend to predict a reduction in city-level deposits and loans.
-However, it matters whether it is weak or strong banks that are run.
-Runs are associated with significantly larger reductions in deposits and lending when they affect weak banks.
+\Cref{fig:city_level_dynamics} presents the impulse responses of city-level deposits (panel a) and loans (panel b) to innovations in the city-level runs on weak and strong banks.
+Runs predict a reduction in city-level deposits and loans, but only when they occur in weak banks.
+Runs on weak banks lead to a reduction in city-level deposits and lending of over 20\% in the years immediately after the shock.
+In contrast, runs on strong banks are not associated with significant declines in deposits and lending.
+The difference between the responses for runs on strong and weak banks is statistically significant.
 This is in line with the view that runs themselves are not universally associated with severe crises but rather result in severe economic consequences when bank fundamentals are weak.

+\paragraph{Non-fundamental and other runs} In \Cref{fig:LP_banklevel}, we saw that non-fundamental runs led to modest, but not negligible, reductions in bank-level deposits and lending. \Cref{fig:city_level_dynamics} panels (c) and (d) report the implications of such runs for city-level deposits and lending based on estimating:

+$\text{Run}^{Non-fund}_{c,t}$ is an indicator for whether there is a non-fundamental run in city $c$ and year $t$ as defined in \Cref{sec:nf_run} and $\text{Run}^{Other}_{c,t}$ is an indicator for the occurrence of other runs in a city.
+While non-fundamental runs reduce deposits and lending at affected banks, \Cref{fig:city_level_dynamics} shows they have essentially no effect on local deposits and lending.\footnote{Loans do exhibit a gradual decline, but the estimates are noisy and not statistically significant.
+In the unweighted specification (\Cref{fig:city_level_dynamics_unweighted}, panel d), the impact of non-fundamental runs on loans is more precise and close to zero.} The null aggregate effect is because deposits are reallocated seamlessly to other local banks following non-fundamental runs.

-\paragraph{Runs with and without failure} As a final exercise, we study the consequences of runs with and without failure.
-We also compare runs to failures without runs.
-This provides another test to address whether runs themselves are associated with severe economic consequences, or whether bank failures are necessary for runs to be associated with severe crises.
-To do this, we estimate impulse responses from the following local projections specification:
+\paragraph{Runs with and without failure} Next, we study the consequences of runs with and without failure.
+This provides another test to address whether runs alone can be associated with severe economic consequences, or whether bank failures, indicative of bank insolvency, are necessary for runs to be associated with severe crises.